 Soy flour is made from roasted, ground-up soybeans.
 It is an effective gluten-free replacement for regular flour and an excellent ingredient in its own right.
+However, there are many occasions when you might need a soy flour substitute as well.

 Soy flour has been popular in the West for several centuries as an alternative ingredient for people who have diabetes.
 You can get it in two varieties: full-fat or defatted soy flour.
 Many people consider soy flour a health food due to its relatively low-fat content, particularly in the defatted varieties, and its high protein and mineral content.

 However, soy flour is not healthy for people allergic to soy or those with thyroid problems.
 It can also be difficult to find outside of health food stores.
-For whatever reason that you may need to find a substitute for soy flour, here are a few ingredients that you can use.

 1. Rice Flour